ontologyportal/SUMOjEdit/README.md

 Installation-*nix
 =============================
 - install jEdit.
-On Ubuntu this is "sumo apt-get install jedit"
+On Ubuntu this is "sudo apt-get install jedit"
 - add to your .bashrc
   export JEDIT_HOME=/home/myname/.jedit editing the path to conform to your installation
 - Install SigmaKEE as per the README at https://github.com/ontologyportal/sigmakee